Volunteering and voluntourism: passion or business?

-(Last update: 15/07/2023)
+(Last update: 26/08/2024)

-In 2019, though, I organized a volunteering trip a bit different from the previous ones.
+In 2019, though, I organised a volunteering trip a bit different from the previous ones.
 The most difficult part had been finding a project that would treat volunteering honestly and seriously.
 I’m not saying the projects I checked were not serious.
 But many, too many of them considered volunteering as a business opportunity.
 This business, done at the expense of the volunteers and often the local projects, has a name, it’s called “voluntourism”.

 Volunteering or voluntourism?

 Voluntourism, volunteering-tourism, is defined as a recent trend, a travel style, usually international, linked to “doing good” as a part of the experience.
 It’s applicable to many different fields: from environmental programs to archaeology, from animal care to social assistance.
+The volunteer leaves full of good intentions, pays a fee, works, participates in some local activities somehow pre-organized and goes back home satisfied with his experience and maybe also slightly shocked by some situations he had witnessed.

 What’s wrong with this?
 In theory, absolutely nothing.
 The issue is that volunteering has been turned into a sort of tourist holiday.
-And like for any other kind of holiday, there are agencies and organizations that speculate on it.
+And like for any other kind of holiday, there are agencies and organisations that speculate on it.
 When volunteering turns into voluntourism, it becomes a money-making machine.
 This especially happens when the volunteers are purposely exposed to harsh situations to psychologically push them to donate more.
 I’ve heard tales of orphanages or children care centres visits with underfed, sad and half-naked children, with flies all around and dirty noses.

-But a serious organization shows you transformation besides the need.
+Don’t get me wrong, it’s good, very good, to see certain life situations for us lucky birth-lottery winners!
+But a serious organisation shows you transformation besides the need.
 It shows you the school that teaches the entire village bringing opportunities, the program that offers food to families, the children well dressed on Sundays, a mum that has a new eggs stall at the market thanks to the hens she received as a gift.
-A serious organization shows you how it is now compared to how it used to be.
+A serious organisation shows you how it is now compared to how it used to be.
 It shows you the potential in the future compared to how it would have been without the intervention of the project the volunteer is working for.
 And it’s a good practice, in my opinion, to show the outcome of how donations have been invested in the past.

 Considering the amount of money some agencies ask the volunteers to pay, I wonder: “But with all that I gave you for a single week, you really can’t buy a clean dress for these little ones?”.